ENGMohamedMokhtar/ImageProcessingProject2022/README.md

 	### 2- ADVANCED lane line detection
 		    I followed some projects on GitHub and modified one to work on with my project data.
 	### 3- MODIFIED lane line detection
-		    I tried to create a new code based on some previous projects and eliminate unwanted functions, but it's not worked, unfortunately.
+		    I tried to create a new code based on previous projects & eliminate unwanted functions, but it's not worked, unfortunately.

     ## notes:
       you will find some output videos are clipped to get the acceptable size of GitHub to be uploaded successfully(less than 25M).